Fa-v/food-movies/README.md

 # food-movies
-Making a movie database to practice ajax calls and CROD operations
+Making a movie database to practice ajax calls and CRUD operations